TharunMula/california-housing-linear-regression-from-scratch/README.md

 ## Actual vs Predicted

-I also plotted the actual house prices against the prices predicted by the model to visually understand the prediction errors.
+I also plotted the actual house prices against the prices predicted by the model to visually understand the prediction errors(avaible in the screenshot)

 <!-- Add your graph here -->